isomerpages/moe-peicaisec/_announcements-2026/Learning Strategies Shared by Peicai Alumna.md

 variant: tiptap
 description: ""
 ---
-<p>Peicai Secondary School was delighted to host an alumni sharing session
+<p>Peicai Secondary School was delighted to host an alumna sharing session
 on campus, featuring our alumna Shankar Kerthana, who graduated in 2023.
 She shared practical study tips, insights on maintaining a positive mindset, and reflections from her transition to Raffles JC.</p>